 Using the Mesh

-Once your Meshtastic device is connected and your off-grid group is set up, using Flaresat feels nearly identical to a cloud group — but everything is transmitted over LoRa radio.
+Once your radio device is connected and your Radio group is set up, using Flaresat feels nearly identical to an online group, but everything is transmitted over LoRa radio.

 Dropping pins

-Drop a pin exactly as you would in a cloud group:
+Drop a pin exactly as you would in an online group:

 Flaresat encodes the pin into a compact binary format and transmits it over the mesh.
 Teammates with their devices in range will see the pin appear on their map within seconds.